Y.T. Rubber Co., Ltd. (YTRC)

 Fair Operating Practices

-We regularly visit existing raw materials suppliers in order to maintain and strengthen relationships while providing explanations on our CSR philosophy in order to deepen the level of understanding.
+We regularly visit raw material suppliers to maintain and strengthen relationships, while also explaining our CSR philosophy to deepen their understanding.

 Promoting agroforestry farming